Open Finance Enablement for Existing Integrations

 Bank Selection Screens

-• If you use a custom bank selection screen, you may continue to do so during migration.
+- If you use a custom bank selection screen, you may continue to do so as we transition.

-• Once all banks are migrated, your bank selection screen must comply with Al Tareq branding rules.
+- Once all banks are enabled on Open Finance, your bank selection screen must comply with Al Tareq branding rules.